 \subsection{Rescaled Gaussian prior}

 Consider a centred Gaussian Borel probability measure $\Pi'$.
-To deal with the non-linearity of the inverse problem, we assume $\Pi'$ satisfy the following condition. \begin{condition} Let $\Pi'$ be a centred Gaussian Borel probability measure on the linear space $\Theta \subset L^2(\mathcal{Z})$ with reproducing kernel Hilbert spaces (RKHS) $\mathcal{H}$.
-Suppose further that $\Pi^{'}(\mathcal{R}) = 1$ for some separable normed linear subspace $(\mathcal{R},\Vert \cdot\Vert _{\mathcal{R}})$ of $\Theta$. \end{condition} We built the priors $\Pi_N$ through a $N$-dependent rescaling step to $\Pi'$ as in \cite{IntroNonLinear_giordano2020consistency}.
+To deal with the non-linearity of the inverse problem, we assume $\Pi'$ { satisfies} some conditions. \begin{condition} Let $\Pi'$ be a centred Gaussian Borel probability measure on the linear space $\Theta \subset L^2(\mathcal{Z})$ with reproducing kernel Hilbert spaces (RKHS) $\mathcal{H}$.
+Suppose further that $\Pi^{'}(\mathcal{R}) = 1$ for some separable normed linear subspace $(\mathcal{R},\Vert \cdot\Vert _{\mathcal{R}})$ of $\Theta$. \end{condition} We build the priors $\Pi_N$ through a $N$-dependent rescaling step to $\Pi'$ as in \cite{IntroNonLinear_giordano2020consistency}.
 The prior $\Pi = \Pi_N$ arises from the base prior $\Pi'$ defined as the law of